Bani Khalid Emirate: Fall to the Saudis

-The Bani Khalid of eastern Arabia maintained ties with members of their tribe who had settled in Nejd during their earlier migration eastwards, and also cultivated clients among the rulers of the Najdi towns, such as the Al Mu'ammar of al-Uyayna.
+The Bani Khalid of eastern Arabia maintained ties with members of their tribe who had settled in Najd during their earlier migration eastwards, and also cultivated clients among the rulers of the Najdi towns, such as the Al Mu'ammar of al-Uyayna.
 When the emir of Uyayna adopted the ideas of Muhammad ibn Abd al-Wahhab, the Khalidi chief ordered him to cease support for Ibn Abd al-Wahhab and expel him from his town.
-The emir agreed, and Ibn Abd al-Wahhab moved to neighboring Dir'iyyah, where he joined forces with the Al Saud.
-The Bani Khalid remained staunch enemies of the Saudis and their allies and attempted to invade Nejd and Diriyyah in an effort to stop Saudi expansion.
+The emir agreed, and Ibn Abd al-Wahhab moved to neighboring Diriyah, where he joined forces with the Al Saud.
+The Bani Khalid remained staunch enemies of the Saudis and their allies and attempted to invade Najd and Diriyah in an effort to stop Saudi expansion.
 The first attacks of the Al Saud occurred in 1763 which were led by Abdulaziz bin Muhammad.
-Their efforts failed, however, and after conquering Nejd, the Saudis invaded the Bani Khalid's domain in al-Hasa and deposed the Al 'Ura'yir in 1789.
+Their efforts failed, however, and after conquering Najd, the Saudis invaded the Bani Khalid's domain in al-Hasa and deposed the Al 'Ura'yir in 1789.